Markkanen, solid defense lead Bulls over Pistons 100-86

 Chicago expanded the lead to 11 points in the first five minutes of the third quarter and continued to shut down Detroit’s outside shooting.
 The Pistons went 1 for 8 in the quarter, falling to 16.7% for the game.

+“I think the difference in the game was the stretch going into the half and the third quarter,” Casey said.
+“I thought we got a little of a glazed look in our eyes at the end of the half, and then we didn’t respond when we got back out there.”

 The Bulls led 75-65 going into the fourth quarter and expanded their lead to 19 points on Denzel Valentine’s 3-pointer with 6:51 to play.
-That kept Chicago coach Billy Donovan from pushing his starters too hard on the front end of a back-to-back.
+That kept Donovan from pushing his starters too hard on the front end of a back-to-back.

+“I was very happy with what we got from the bench guys tonight,” Donovan said.
+“They got us back into the game in the second quarter. so I went back to them in the third quarter and they played just as well.”

 TIP-INS